opentripplanner/OpenTripPlanner/docs/Visual-Identity.md

 This concept behind this logo design was named "infinite roads".
 Besides the clear references to movement and wayfinding through a transportation network, it (somewhat subliminally) contains the letters O T and P. This design is more geometric and austere than our previous logo, which makes it readily recognizable in a crowd of small app icons, bookmarks, or favicons.
 It also channels the high modern logos and 1970s supergraphics that were the visual style of public transport for a generation.

+The color of the logo in the RGB colorspace is `#2179BF`.

 Here is a link to the same data as a [file you can download](otp-logo.svg).

 The name of the OpenTripPlanner project is written in CamelCase: capital letters at the beginning of each word, with no spaces between the words.
 For the logotype we do not strictly adhere to a standard typeface.
 The OTP website just uses the CSS declarations `font: 30pt helvetica, sans-serif; font-weight: bold;`.